-Land designated as "Medium Density Residential" has the potential for a range of residential building types (such as dwelling-groups, stacked townhouses, low-rise and mid-rise multiple-unit dwellings) and community uses.
-These sites are typically served by collector or arterial streets and are in proximity to Community Focal Points, and/or within the Corridor Growth Area.
+Land designated as "Medium Density Residential" has the potential for a range of residential building types (such as dwelling-groups, stacked townhouses, low-rise and midrise multiple-unit dwellings) and community uses.
+These sites are typically served by collector or arterial streets and are in proximity to Community Focal Points and/or Corridor Growth Areas.

-(13) Low Density Residential
+(13) Low Density Residential 2

-Land designated as "Low Density Residential" has the potential for a range of residential building types (such as one and two unit dwellings, street townhouses and low-rise multiple-unit dwellings) and community uses.
+Land designated as "Low Density Residential 2" has the potential for a range of residential building types (such as one and two unit dwellings, street townhouses and low-rise multiple-unit dwellings) and community uses.
+These sites are typically served by local or collector streets and may be in proximity to Community Focal Points and/or Corridor Growth Areas.